Yandex Cloud

 12. Get the authentication credentials in the imported-cluster directory.

-13. In the same directory, configure and initialize a provider.
-There is no need to create a provider configuration file manually, you can download it.
+13. In the same directory, configure and initialize the provider.
+To avoid creating a configuration file with the provider settings manually, download it.

 14. Place the configuration file in the imported-cluster directory and specify the parameter values.
 If you did not add the authentication credentials to environment variables, specify them in the configuration file.